djalbat/reaction-with-style/README.md

 ```

 Note, however, that the `MainButton` class itself is exported without style.
-If you were to do otherwise, you would have to set the 'className' attribute of the inner 'Button' component and in doing so you would rob it of its own style.
+If you were to do otherwise, you would have to set the `className` attribute of the inner `Button` component and in doing so you would rob it of its own style.
 It is possible to write components in such as way as to overcome this but doing so is not recommended.
-Instead, style the child component locally, so to speak:
+Instead, you should style the child component locally, so to speak:

 ```js
 class MainButton extends React.Component {